Miranda Hansen Alumni Interview

 Currently she is working hard making dashboards of analytics data for different clients.
 These dashboards help companies such as Starbucks and Microsoft figure out how many people are visiting their websites, get more brand name recognition, analyze data to help companies reach customers, and hold onto customers so they keep coming back to their brand rather than another choice.

-In the DTC program she says she has acquired a diverse set of skills that helped her transition from a career in marketing to data analytics without being intimidated by the unfamiliar territory.
+In the DTC department she says she has acquired a diverse set of skills that helped her transition from a career in marketing to data analytics without being intimidated by the unfamiliar territory.

 Outside of work, Miranda keeps busy with her many personal projects.
 One of her favorite projects was when she worked on a project called ARscape which is software that allows people to draw something and press a button to extrude it into a 3D image visible on their camera.
 You can check out more about Miranda’s projects on her personal website.